 Bitcoin grants everyone on earth the right to own property that can't be debased by the government.
-Fiat money is subject to this theft of value nearly every year, and is
+Fiat money is subject to this theft of value nearly every year, and is significant over time even with a "low" inflation rate!

 With Bitcoin, you have the freedom to transact peer to peer with anyone you want, with no permission needed.
-Authoritarian governments can seize your fiat money for any number of reasons when they feel the desire, because of your skin color or religion, your heritage, or simply because you are speaking up for freedom.
+Authoritarian governments can seize your flat money for any number of reasons when they feel the desire, because of your skin color or religion, your heritage, or simply because you are speaking up for freedom.